szweibel/workshops/mapping.md

 # Making an Interactive Map: Introduction

 Every map should start with a good research question.
 But what makes for a good mapping research question?
 The key, I find, is to start with a simple, answerable question.
 It's often the case that a seemingly simple and boring question can lead to bigger and more interesting questions.
 However, if you start with the big, complex question, it could be too overwhelming.
 So start small and then build on your question, if needed.
 Also, what do I mean by "answerable"?
 In the mapping world, this can mean several things.
 It could mean a question that can be answered by using preexisting data or data that can realistically be collected by the mapmaker.
-Suppose you want to map how Americans in different counties feel about a certain issue, but that national survey hasnt been done and you don't have the resources to do it, then this would fall under the category of an unanswerable question.
-Also if you want to map boundaries that havent been created, such as homeschool pods, then this might be an unanswerable question (again if you don't have the resources to create the boundary from scratch).
+Suppose you want to map how Americans in different counties feel about a certain issue, but that national survey hasn't been done and you don't have the resources to do it, then this would fall under the category of an unanswerable question.
+Also if you want to map boundaries that haven't been created, such as homeschool pods, then this might be an unanswerable question (again if you don't have the resources to create the boundary from scratch).

 By these standards, for this workshop we have a simple, easily answerable question.